bkataru/dotconfig-ministation/README.md

 }
 ```

-`none-ls` and the biome `lsp` should be working with any js/ts/jsx/tsx/json file
+`none-ls` and the biome `lsp` should now be working with any js/ts/jsx/tsx/json file while using neovim